AJMansfield/Intelligence-Core-Public/kttu03.md

 You set out the morning of the second day, seventh week, year 4545.

-The winter solstance for the southern hemisphere is in two weeks, and while this planet's seasons are very mild, where you might once have worn thin jackets weeks before, you and your companions now wear thick coats.
+The winter solstance for the southern hemisphere is in two weeks, and while this planet's seasons are mild, where you might once have worn thin jackets weeks before, you and your companions now wear thick coats.

-Almost all of them have their own travel gear and weapons, assorted pistols and bolt-action rifles, some with optics attached.
+Each also has their own travel gear and weapons: largely assorted pistols and pneumatic rifles, some with optics attached.
 Nydia in particular has an assault rifle very similar to those carried by the city guard, as well as her own armor plate carrier and cameoflage jumpsuit.

-The steel cable and most of the equipment is carried in a small hand-cart that's traded between you periodically, and you are able to make good time on the dirt roads extending away from the city.
+The steel cable and most of the equipment is carried in a small hand-cart that's traded off between you periodically, and you are able to make good time on the dirt roads extending away from the city.
 The hope is that, with your large, well-armed party, and the distant star illuminating the nights,